ukparliament/weeknotes.data-search/9/index.md

 * that it's neither possible nor desirable to make all legislation legible to machines (given interpretation and case law and common law and the preference for being judged by humans please) *but* some basic regulations could probably be captured.
 Questions like, I would like to sell this type of thing, would I have to pay VAT?
 Also provenance between official regulations (like traffic speeds) and consumer end points (like sat navs) and what fuzziness exists in current gaps.
 Rachel's looking for the simplest thing in order to kick off some proof of concept work.

 * that if all legislation can't and shouldn't be made machine readable, it should at least be made more legible to citizens.
 And indeed lawyers.
 At the moment you can be looking at one piece of legislation that's been revised by a second piece of legislation and possibly a third and etc and have no idea what changes have been made without also reading all the revising legislation.
 Talk turned to hypertext and [transclusion](https://en.wikipedia.org/wiki/Transclusion) as is our wont and the idea of revisions being included in revised documents via hypertext transclusion.
-Rachel mentioned that New Zealand has an Act that functions almost as a glossary of terms; when any piece of legislation say X it means this.
+Rachel mentioned that New Zealand has an Act that functions almost as a glossary of terms; when any piece of legislation says X it means this.
 The UK does not have such a thing.
 We also chatted about [registers](https://gds.blog.gov.uk/2015/09/01/registers-authoritative-lists-you-can-trust/) as a kind of definition file that could be linked to and transcluded into legislation.

 It was probably the most interesting meeting of the week and we came up with a list of other people who would probably have good reckons: [Richard Pope](https://twitter.com/richardjpope), [Paul Downey](https://twitter.com/psd), [Libby Miller](https://twitter.com/libbymiller), [Jeni Tennison](https://twitter.com/jenit) and [Rachel Coldicutt](https://twitter.com/rachelcoldicutt).